 Areas of practice.
 Biotechnology/pharmaceutical law; intellectual property litigation; anti-piracy; anti-counterfeiting; alternative dispute resolution and IP enforcement.

 - Participated in cases against the unconstitutionality and inefficiency of certain amendments to the Federal Law of Administrative Proceedings in Mexico, which have affected the venues for challenging resolutions by the Mexican Institute of Industrial Property.

-- Sponsor of a proposal to modify the litigation system of industrial property, limiting the Mexican Institute of Industrial Property to an exclusive registration authority, transferring jurisdiction to civil courts in infringement cases, and cases related to the annulment of trade mark registrations or patents to administrative courts.
+- Sponsor of a proposal to modify the litigation system of industrial property, limiting the Mexican Institute of Industrial Property to an exclusive registration authority, transferring jurisdiction to civil courts for infringement cases, and to administrative courts for cases related to the annulment of trade mark registrations and patents.

 Languages.
 English, Spanish

 Professional associations/memberships.
 Former Vice-President of the Mexican Association for IP Protection (AMPPI); member of the International Trademark Association (INTA).

 Imports shine the spotlight on experimental use defence, 2013, Intellectual Asset Management magazine issue, published by the IP Media Group.